 Black Walls is singer/songwriter Ken Reaume.
 In the past Ken released three albums and a 7”, namely, Four Horses.
 Reaume’s music is a mixture of finger picked melodies (nylon and electric), ambient synths and delicate vocals.
-Black Walls has been described as a one man post-rock band, and drawing comparisons to Sun Kil Moon and early Six Organs of Admittance.
-Ken is also well known for his designs of his album art, even receiving a JUNO nomination.
-In the past he has toured and played extensively in North America with notables such as Iron and Wine, Bill Orcutt, Lambchop, Six Organs of Admittance, MV & EE, and Owen Pallett.
+In the past, Black Walls has been described as a one man post-rock band, and drew comparisons to Sun Kil Moon and early Six Organs of Admittance, but his more recent work has taken a more ambient turn, finding inspiration in melodic doom and drone.
+In the past he has toured and played extensively in North America with Iron and Wine, Bill Orcutt, Lambchop, Six Organs of Admittance, MV & EE, and Owen Pallett.

 For Das Rad there are many roads to take to get to the final dark place where rock ‘n’ roll was buried.
 Proto-metal pounding, garage-punk strut, and space-rock experimentalism all converge on a heady heaven filled with souls of early Black Sabbath, The Cramps, Hawkwind, Dead Moon, The Fall, and the best ideas of Shoegaze.
 Like a psychotic carpenter, Das Rad takes tradition and passes it through walls of noise and drone, deforming it into something unrelentlessly heavy and intensely haunted.